 Not Frequent + frequent ++ Very Frequent +++

-Most raided species and magnitude of loses incurred
+Most raided species and the magnitude of losses incurred

 According results, 100% of respondents concluded that primates are the most dangerous crop raiders in and around the park.
-In line with this, putty nose monkeys, mona moneys frequently raids crops in the forest regions of the park while vervet monkeys and patas monkey frequently raid crops in the woodland and savanna.
+In line with this, putty-nosed monkeys, mona monkeys frequently raid crops in the forest regions of the park, while vervet monkeys and patas monkeys frequently raid crops in the woodland and savanna.
 According to 100% of the respondents, Baboons are confirmed to be the dangerous crop raiders among all primate species.
-Due to their ecological survival, they are very numerous in the park and their one time raid without human intervention can outweighs the combine raid of putty nose monkey, Mona monkey, and Vervet monkey.
+Due to their ecological survival, they are very numerous in the park and their one-time raid without human intervention can outweigh the combined raid of the putty nose monkey, Mona monkey, and Vervet monkey.
 This is confirmed by 100% of respondents.
-Crops vulnerable to baboon raids are maize of respondents follow by groundnut as confirmed 100% of respondents.
-The survival of baboons in all landscapes put crops at risk in all areas.
+Crops vulnerable to baboon raids are maize of respondents followed by groundnut, as confirmed by 100% of respondents.
+The survival of baboons in all landscapes puts crops at risk in all areas.

 Community Preventive methods against crop raiding

 The local population in and around the peripheries of the park use different responses to crop raiding.
 The level of effectiveness is determined by those who applied it.
 A majority of the respondents (42%) confirmed that they guard their crops against wildlife invasion.
 This was followed by those who use scary items to frighten wildlife on their farms (23%).
 The least were those who shout when an animal is sighted (2.7%).
-Concerning the effectiveness of these methods, crop guarding, fences and shooting of wildlife are very effective method to control wildlife from crop damage. .
-Table 4 shows the different methods and effectiveness to crop raiding in the park
+Concerning the effectiveness of these methods, crop guarding, fences and shooting of wildlife are very effective methods to control wildlife from crop damage.Table 4 shows the different methods and their effectiveness against crop raiding in the park

 Table 4: Community Preventive methods against crop raiding